 Carmel has since gone on to study choral music education with the Choral Music Institute under renowned choral conductors, Dr. Doreen Rao and Mandy Miller.
 In 2016, Carmel undertook a choral internship with Greg Beardsell, artistic director of the Irish Youth Choir, in association with Sing Ireland and Music Generation Offaly Westmeath.

-Carmel worked as a choral assistant on RTE’s production, Centenary, which broadcast live from the Bord Gáis Theatre in 2016 and, most recently, as musical director on Baldoyle Musical Society’s production of Sweet Charity; Delaney Musical Society’s production of Spring Awakening in The Mill Theatre, Dundrum; and assistant musical director on The Promise Musical Drama in Swords Castle.
+In 2016, Carmel worked as a choral assistant on RTE’s production, Centenary, which broadcast live from the Bord Gáis Theatre and, most recently, as musical director on Baldoyle Musical Society’s production of Sweet Charity; Delaney Musical Society’s production of Spring Awakening in The Mill Theatre, Dundrum; and assistant musical director on The Promise Musical Drama in Swords Castle.

 Carmel has performed in venues including The 3 Arena, The National Concert Hall, Bord Gáis Theatre, The Gaiety Theatre, The Olympia Theatre, Áras an Uachtarán, and the European Parliament, and has performed alongside critically acclaimed artists including RTÉ Concert Orchestra, Tigran Hamasyan & Arve Henrikson, The Script, Colm Wilkinson, Glen Hansard, Celine Byrne, Imelda May, John Sheahan, Christy Moore, Suzanne Savage, David Keenan, Phelim Drew, Saint Sister, Dermot Kennedy, The Hothouse Flowers, Ardú and the Savannah Philharmonic.

 Recording credits include Homeward Bound – Street Lights; We All Fall Down – Glen Baker, Fairytale Of New York – Christy Moore & High Hopes Choir.